patrickdreyer/taxer/ai.md

 - Errors are communicated via standard HTTP status codes with a `{"detail": "..."}` JSON body.
 - No authentication is required for the local API.
 - Endpoints are versioned under a base path (e.g., `/api/v1`).

+### Python Code Standards
+- All function names, variable names, and file names must use `camelCase`.
+- Follow the established naming conventions consistently across all Python files.
+- Do not use docstrings.
+When code needs explanation, extract it into a well-named method instead.
+- Do not use comments.
+When code needs explanation, extract it into a well-named method instead.

+### Documentation Automation
+- The requirements traceability matrix is automatically generated via MkDocs hook (`scripts/generateTraceability.py`).
+- The hook uses `on_pre_build` to read PRQ downstream references and updates `doc/requirements/traceability.md` only when content changes.
+- This prevents infinite loops during MkDocs serve mode while keeping traceability current.
+- Log output is integrated with MkDocs logging system for proper visibility.

 ## Interaction Style
 - Provide short and concise answers.